Trustees of Watts Gallery - Artists' Village

 The Times, with Sir Francis Chichester and at the Victorian Society.
 She spent five years in the States while working at the British Consulate in Boston.
 She was employed by the Craftsmen Potters Association and set up the Potters' Camp at Loseley.
 Thea supports her husband John Adair, an international author on leadership, who travels widely to lecture on his subject.

-George is on the board of Trustees for Asthma UK and The Anson Charitable Trust.
+George has been Chair of the Menorca Preservation Fund's Steering Committee since April 2018 and became Chair of Level 20, a not for profit organisation to inspire women to join and succeed in the private equity industry, in November 2018.
+George is also on the board of Trustees for Asthma UK and The Anson Charitable Trust.
 He is a lover of country pursuits and is a keen sportsman.

 A member of the Watts Gallery Trust's Board of Trustees, George also sits on the Trust's Finance and Buildings Committee.